 Why applications stall rather than fail

 CySEC rarely formally rejects CIF applications.
 It requests additional information.
-Understanding the difference matters, because the request-for-information cycle is where most of the elapsed time in a protracted application disappears.
+The request-for-information cycle is where most of the elapsed time in a protracted application disappears.

 The practical implication